-Strikingly the number of microglia in the cerebellum significantly increased in response to PC ablation (Fig. 5B, D, 2,82 microglia per hemisphere, n=28 hemispheres) alongside with a change in their morphology from ramified to ameboid (Fig. 5E, 66.9% of microglia compared to 20.0% in EtOH control specimens) containing several vacuoles indicating their activation and their involvement in engulfing and phagocytosing PC debris.
-Indeed, EGFPexpressing cerebellar microglia with internalized red fluorescent PC debris could be observed by confocal microscopy sectioning (Fig. 5B).
-Such an increase in microglia number or change in microglia morphology could neither be observed in EtOH controls (Fig. 5A, D, F 0.79 microglia per hemisphere, n=14 hemispheres) or Tg(pU.1:gal4-uas:egfp) transgenic larvae treated with 40HT (Fig. 5C, D 0.5 microglia per hemisphere, n=11 hemispheres).
-Furthermore, microglia numbers were not significantly affected in the nearby optic tectum (Fig. 5E, 7.6 (40HT/PC-ATTAC[TM]), 6.9 (EtOH/PC-ATTAC[TM]), 7.0 (40HT/pU.1:gal4-uas:egfp) microglia, with 28, 14 and 11 analyzed tectal areas respectively) neither increasing nor decreasing to support microglia in the cerebellum, which is consistent with the finding that microglia avoid to cross tissue boundaries such as the MHB or the midline (Sieger et al., 2012).
-This indicates that the induced acute PC apoptosis results in the increase of microglia in the cerebellum to remove PC debris.
-Probably because the number of microglia of about 3 per cerebellar hemisphere is still rather low, complete removal of debris lasts for about 2-3 days (Fig. 2C).
-Recent elegant studies have demonstrated that upon cell death in the developing brain invasion of macrophages into the zebrafish larval brain occurs where these macrophages differentiate into microglia (van Ham et al., 2014; Casano et al., 2016).
-These findings provide an explanation for the increase in microglia numbers that we observed in the cerebellum of 40HT treated PC- ATTAC[TM] larvae.
+Strikingly, the number of microglia in the cerebellum significantly increased in response to PC ablation (Fig. 5B,D, 2.82 microglia per hemisphere, n=28 hemispheres) alongside a change in their morphology from ramified to ameboid (Fig. 5E, 66.9% of microglia compared with 20.0% in EtOH control specimens) containing several vacuoles, which indicates their activation and their involvement in engulfing and phagocytosing PC debris.
+Indeed, EGFP-expressing cerebellar microglia with internalized red fluorescent PC debris could be observed by confocal microscopy sectioning (Fig. 5B).
+Such an increase in microglia number or a change in microglia morphology could not be observed in either EtOH controls (Fig. 5A,D,F, 0.79 microglia per hemisphere, n=14 hemispheres) or in Tg(pU.1:gal4-uas:egfp)transgenic larvae treated with 4OHT (Fig. 5C,D, 0.5 microglia per hemisphere, n=11 hemispheres).
+Furthermore, microglia numbers were not significantly affected in the nearby optic tectum [Fig. 5E, 7.6 (4OHT/PC-ATTACTM), 6.9 (EtOH/PC-ATTACTM) and 7.0 (4OHT/pU.1:gal4-uas:egfp) microglia with 28, 14 and 11 analyzed tectal areas, respectively], neither increasing nor decreasing to support microglia in the cerebellum.
+This is consistent with the finding that microglia avoid crossing tissue boundaries such as the MHB or the midline (Sieger et al., 2012) and indicates that the induced acute PC apoptosis results in the increase in microglia number in the cerebellum likely for removing PC debris.
+As there are only three microglia per cerebellar hemisphere, this could explain why complete removal of debris lasts for about 2-3 days (Fig. 2C).
+Recent elegant studies have demonstrated that upon cell death in the developing brain, invasion of macrophages into the zebrafish larval brain occurs in areas where these macrophages differentiate into microglia (van Ham et al., 2014; Casano et al., 2016).
+These findings provide an explanation for the increase in microglia numbers that we observed in the cerebellum of 4OHTtreated PC-ATTACTM larvae.